-Jeff tells me later that he arrived with clothes and food as per my request, though I have no memory of asking now.
+Jeff tells me later that he arrived with clothes and food as per my request, though I have no memory of asking.
 He and his wife Kathy and their teenage daughters Maddie and Jackie wiped out the pantry and Jackie’s closet and threw everything in the car.
 He passed my ambulance on the way in and spent time with mom until her ambulance came and then stayed to watch as more and more fire trucks arrived because Jeremy was headed to the hospital to meet us once mom was loaded up.
 There were ten trucks in total, he said, some from Morgan Hill, others from San Jose and Gilroy because everybody knows that if the trees and the grass catches these dry hills will go up they can swallow whole neighborhoods and the orchards and vineyards and maybe even all the way to town.
 He said that at sunrise a volunteer crew of people arrived with coffee and juice and pastries and everybody was saying thank god it’s only February and not the end of summer.

 The ambulance ride takes too long and parts of my body start to tell me about their troubles.
 Besides my lungs already stressed from my cold the bottom of my feet hurt and I wonder why then remember sprinting back and forth on the gravel driveway barefoot.
 My face and shoulder and hip hurt on the right side and I wonder why and will have no memory of hitting the side of the kitchen island and my bumps by the staircase and the hallway for over 24 hours.
 My right pinky toe is black and swollen and very sore and I still have no idea what happened to it.
-I am coughing from deep in my lungs not only because I caught a cold from one of the hundreds of people at the writers conference in San Francisco but also the smoke has seared my throat and coated my lungs so that when I cough and blow my nose I leave black marks on the tissues.
+I am coughing from deep in my lungs not only because I caught a cold not the Coronavirus from one of the hundreds of people at the writers conference in San Francisco but also the smoke has seared my throat and coated my lungs so that when I cough and blow my nose I leave black marks on the tissues.